 - 52% of them would be unable to handle a $400 emergency

-Workers are struggling to get by, knowing that they’re always on the edge of financial chaos.
+Today’s top employers are actively developing employee financial wellness programs.
+Management knows a majority of their employees are on the edge of financial chaos.
 They fear little things that would rock their financial world: a car that needs tires, a broken leg, a leaky roof.

 Plus, they worry about the really big stuff.
 U.S. workers’ top 3 financial fears are never being able to retire, always living paycheck to paycheck, and being in debt forever.
 The majority of them would agree that their financial situation could be described as “hopeless.”